-4. Join our team to create your fundraiser - you can fundraise on your own or add a "join" button to your page and ask your friends to be involved
+4. Join our team to create your fundraising page - you can fundraise on your own or add a "join" button to your page and ask your friends to be involved.

-Funds raised support Cure Our Ovarian Cancer's Charity Partner the Australia New Zealand Gynaecological Oncology Group (ANZGOG).
-100% of the funds raised through the event will be used for LGSC research.
-Research to give people with LGSC more time to do the things they love in life.
+Funds raised go to Cure Our Ovarian Cancer's Charity Partner the Australia New Zealand Gynaecological Oncology Group (ANZGOG).
+100% of the funds raised through the event will be used for LGSC research - research to give women with LGSC more time to do the things they love in life.

 Elsa Larsen is stepping up for her last sister Kristen, who passed away from low-grade serous ovarian cancer in 2019 at the age of 27.